slsfi/topelius-lukukirjat-frontend/README.md

-# Granska frontend of the digital edition Topeliuksen lukukirjat, testa-lukukirjat.sls.fi
+# Testa frontend of the digital edition Topeliuksen lukukirjat, testa-lukukirjat.sls.fi

 This branch contains the "testa" frontend app of the digital edition Topeliuksen lukukirjat, <https://testa-lukukirjat.sls.fi/>.
 It is based on [`digital-edition-frontend-ng`][digital-edition-frontend-ng], the frontend app of the [SLS][SLS] platform for building digital edition web apps.